slindenberg/rss_ticker/README.md

 # RSS Ticker with Flutter

-> No one likes Rss tickers, but I do.
-No one in my community uses Flutter, but I give it a chance! :D
+> No one likes RSS tickers, but I do.
+No one in my community uses Flutter, but I'll give it a try! :D

 > This is an approach to create a mostly UI-based app with AI only (Github Copilot).
 I'm not gonna write a single line of code in this project.